and3rson/ginger/README.md

 Rules on writing `.vec` files:
 - Lines that start with `@` are test case names.

+  E.g. `@ Test various stuff`

-- Lines that start with `<` list signals that you want to input (and each following line needs to set those signals high or low).
+- Lines that start with `<` list signals that you want to input (each following line needs to set those signals high or low).

+  E.g. `< A15 A14 A13 A12 /RD /WR`

 - Lines that start with `>` list signals that you want to display after every step.

+  E.g. `> /ROM /RAM /IO`

+- Lines that start with `?` are test case assertions, they should contain key-value pairs for your tests

+  E.g. `? /ROM=1 /RAM=0 /IO=1`

 - Comments start with `#`.
 If a comment is added after a vector, it will be printed during run.

 - Empty lines are ignored.

-- All other lines are vectors.
+- All other non-empty lines are vectors.
+Whitespaces are ignored and can be added only for visual clarity.

+  E.g. `0101 1 1` (equivalent to `0 1 0 1 11` or `010111`)

 ## Requirements